-Residential Department provides housing (the majority to those who we are currently treating) and support services to adolescents and adults with mental health and/or substance abuse challenges.
+Our Residential Services provides housing (the majority to those whom we currently treat) and support services to adolescents and adults with mental health and/or substance use challenges.
 A broad range of facilities are available to those we serve.

-Intensive Treatment Residential Program is a program that serves SPMI adults and provides services that will help the consumer manage the symptoms of his/her illness, develop daily living skills and learn to use natural community supports.
-They attend day treatment programs.
-A six to nine months residency is the expectation.
+Intensive Treatment Residential Program serves SPMI adults and provides services that help individuals manage the symptoms of their illness, develop daily living skills, and learn to use natural community supports.
+Individuals attend day treatment programs: the expected length of stay is a six to nine month residency.